ShoutToMe/stm-sdk-ios/notifications.md

 - (void)MessagesResults:(NSArray *)arrayMessages
 {
     // Do something with arrayMessages, load them into a table view data source, etc.

-    // Update the user's LastReadMessages date
-    // This method must be called to ensure that requestForUnreadMessageCountWithDelegate stays in sync with what the user has actually seen
-    [[STM signIn] setLastReadMessages:[NSDate date] withDelegate:self];
 }
 ```